ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 Proof-of-stake comes with a number of improvements to the proof-of-work system:

-- better energy efficiency – you don't need to use lots of energy on PoW computations
+- better energy efficiency – there is no need to use lots of energy on PoW computations
-- lower barriers to entry, reduced hardware requirements – you don't need elite hardware to stand a chance of creating new blocks
+- lower barriers to entry, reduced hardware requirements – there is no need for elite hardware to stand a chance of creating new blocks
-- reduced centralization risk – proof-of-stake should lead to more nodes in the network
+- reduced centralization risk – proof-of-stake should lead to more nodes securing the network
 - because of the low energy requirement less ETH issuance is required to incentivize participation
 - economic penalties for misbehaviour make 51% style attacks much more costly for an attacker compared to PoW
 - the community can resort to social recovery of an honest chain if a 51% attack were to overcome the crypto-economic defenses.